Benjamin-sc/TBB1/README.md

 - Plot

 First you load the images (they will appear below).
-You load the Si<sup>+</sup> ion image and you can also load the total intensity image.
+You load the Si<sup>+</sup> ion image and you can also load the total ion intensity image.
 The latter will be used to normalize the Si<sup>+</sup> count intensity in order to be independent of the Bi<sub>1</sub><sup>+</sup> current (from one measurement to another the current may change).
 Then you can smooth the 3D plot and the result will be shown.
 To smooth you use the slider that range from 3 to 100.
 A 2D convolution is applied (for more information you have a query button next to the slider).

 Then you enter several analysis parameters (there is a query button next to each one to have explanation about these parameters).
 After you have to click on conversion button.
 The pixels length and pixel intensities will be converted in Counts and mm.
 Subsequently you select a molecule in the library or you enter new coefficients (corresponding to the exponetial calibration; Counts = a.exp(-b.Thickness))